 Other watercolor supplies and accessories

 Many of the best watercolor sets featured above come with a small brush, but you’ll want to invest in several more for your artwork.
-These can have wooden, plastic, or acrylic handles, with synthetic or natural fibers.
+These can have wooden, plastic, or acrylic handles with either synthetic or natural fibers.

 The handle is mostly a matter of personal preference and comfort, but the type of brush fibers make a big difference.
 Natural fibers have ridges and imperfections in each fiber, meaning they hold much more paint.